National Gypsum

 - Acoustic tiles

-Unfortunately, many of the products that National Gypsum made, including its famous Gold Bond wallboard, were made with asbestos.
+Unfortunately, many of the products that National Gypsum made, including its famous Gold Bond wallboard, contained asbestos.
 This caused some people to get sick with asbestos-related illnesses and resulted in costly mesothelioma lawsuits.

 By 1990 National Gypsum sought bankruptcy protection.
 It emerged from chapter 11 in 1993 and today continues to operate and sell Gold Bond and other products without asbestos.